 We have always been color coded around here, Pac is green, Krash is blue and Ladybug is purple {or pink if whatever it is doesn’t come in purple}.
 We use this method for water bottles, drink bands, and anything that easily gets mixed up.
+We love to color code the kids to make things easier!

 This was the first year I felt the need to color code homeschool supplies.
 I was at Target the other day and guess what they had in the dollar section, purple, green, and blue mini caddies for a dollar each!!